Mordarski-Networks/Mordarski-Networks-assets/README.md

 # Mordarski Networks assets filter list

-A uBlock Origin compliant filter list that blocks websites I deem unsafe or bad.
+A uBlock Origin compliant filter list that blocks websites that our company deems bad.

 ## What does this filter list block?